I-League 3

 The I-League 3 is an Indian men's professional football league.
-It forms the fourth tier of the Indian football league system, below the I-League 2 and above the State leagues.
+It forms the fourth tier of the Indian football league system, below the Indian Football League 2 and above the State leagues, which teams get promoted from through a nomination from the state board.

 History

+National Football League NFL3

+The National Football League Third Division (NFL 3rd Division) was the men's third-tier of the Indian football league system from 2006 to 2007.
+Founded by the All India Football Federation (AIFF) in 2006, the NFL was the first third division football league in India to be organized on a national scale.
+The league was played from 25 November up to 18 December 2006 as a promotional tournament for Indian National Football League Second Division.
+Five teams were promoted to the second division.
+AIFF folded the league in 2007 after the first edition.

+I-League 3

 For the first time, the AIFF introduced qualifiers for the I-League 2 in the 2022–23 season.
 On 13 June 2023, the AIFF league committee announced introducing a new league below the I-League 2, where champions of State leagues and nominated clubs will play.
 State FAs have to nominate a team before July 31.
 The AIFF wants to create a competitive pyramid with a concrete progression pathway, aimed to allow even the smallest of clubs to get promoted to the higher divisions.